 During inclement weather call 978-632-5298 for Library closings/delays or check our facebook page

-The Local History Room is open to the public on Wednesdays from 3 to 7 PM and Fridays from 9 AM to 1 PM.
+History Room is open to the public on Wednesdays

-The Local History Room will be closed on Friday, June 10.
+The Local History Room will be closed on Tuesday, November 22 and Friday, December 23.

 Obituary and other brief newspaper searches can be requested by contacting the Local History Librarian at email@example.com.
 A $5.00 per item fee will be charged to cover the cost of photocopying and postage.